Tiffanysbear/electron-tunnel/README.md

 ## electron-tunnel

-You don't need to distinguish main process & renderer processes any more.<br>
+You don't need to distinguish main process & renderer process any more.<br>

-After regist event in main progress , you can call registed event in render progress.
+After regist event in main process, you can call registed event in render process.

 ### Usage